Updated April 25, 2022

 - Look for alternative channels to liquidate returned stock.
 More and more brands are selling low-quality returned stock on third-party platforms or through their own clearance sections.

 Liquidation is exactly the strategy outdoor goods chain REI uses, reports Digiday’s Suman Bhattacharyya.
 Now when customers return used goods, REI lists them on its separate used goods eCommerce store rather than destroy them.
 It’s a win-win for the brand.

-A lot of adjustments can be made to help you find that perfect balance between enticing returns and strong, stable profits.
-Wobbles are to be expected, but don’t let them stop you from finding equilibrium.
+You can make many adjustments to achieve that perfect balance between enticing returns and strong, stable profits.
+Wobbles are expected, but do not let them stop you from finding equilibrium.